Patina Miller: Career

 Miller was cast as the lead role of Delores Van Cartier in Sister Act, a role she had understudied for six months during its initial run in the United States, following a year-long international search.
 The London production opened on June 2, 2009, at the London Palladium, and although it received mixed reviews, most critics singled out Miller and praised her performance.
-Benedict Nightingale of The Times cited her "terrific voice."
-Whoopi's wry vulnerability but adds dazzle to the razzle around her," while David Benedict of Variety thought her "powerhouse vocals, pitched somewhere between Gloria Gaynor and Whitney Houston, and her thrillingly fast vibrato act as the show's engine."
+Benedict Nightingale of The Times cited her "terrific voice," noting she had "Whoopi's wry vulnerability but add[ing] dazzle to the razzle around her," while David Benedict of Variety thought her "powerhouse vocals, pitched somewhere between Gloria Gaynor and Whitney Houston, and her thrillingly fast vibrato act as the show's engine."
 For this role Miller won the whatsonstage.com Theatregoers Choice Award for Best Actress in a Musical and was also nominated for the Laurence Olivier Award for Best Actress in a Musical.
 She remained with the production till it closed on October 30, 2010.

 Miller reprised the role of Deloris Van Cartier in the Broadway production of Sister Act, which began performances on March 24, 2011, at the Broadway Theatre and officially opened April 20, 2011.
 Miller also made her Broadway debut in this production.
 For this role she won a Theatre World Award and was also nominated for the Tony Award for Best Actress in a Musical, the Outer Critics Circle Award for Outstanding Actress in a Musical, the Drama League Award for Distinguished Performance, and the Drama Desk Award for Outstanding Actress in a Musical.
 She played her final performance in the Broadway company on March 18, 2012, and was replaced by Raven-Symoné on March 27.
 Miller also starred as Linda in the City Center Encores! production of Lost in the Stars, which ran from February 3–6, 2011.